Pages (band): Career

 After the commercial failure of their debut album, Pages went back to the studio to record their 1979 follow-up, entitled Future Street.
-Charles "Icarus" Johnson joined on acoustic and electric guitar, and George Lawrence was brought in on drums.

-According to Page, "Jerry [Manfredi], Steve [George] and myself were writing all the music but it just didn't sound right.
+Charles "Icarus" Johnson replaced Leinheiser on guitar, and George Lawrence replaced Battelene on drums.
+According to Page, "Jerry, Steve, and myself were writing all the music but it just didn't sound right.
 Everybody knew it, but it was left unspoken for a long time because of that lingering bond.
-With Charles and George everything went perfect for the first time.
+With Charles and George, everything went perfect for the first time.
 The potential was just staring us in the face."
 Once again produced by Colomby, the album blended the finely crafted overtones of the first album with a somewhat hard-edged pop-rock sound with progressive overtones.
 Additional musicians and artists on Future Street included Kenny Loggins (backing vocals and songwriting on "Who's Right Who's Wrong"), George Hawkins, Joey Trujillo, and Jai Winding.
 George took lead vocals on "Two People".
 Another detail is that the cover sleeve was designed by John Lang.
 The opening track, "I Do Believe in You", peaked at number 84 on the Billboard Hot 100 in December 1979.

-Pages (1981)

 Although Future Street displayed future commercial potential, the album failed to chart.
 Now down to a duo of Page and George (with long-time collaborator Lang still aboard as non-performing lyricist), the band switched to Capitol Records, and brought in producer Jay Graydon.
-The resulting album - eponymous like their first album - was released in 1981.
-Two singles were released from the album, "You Need a Hero" and "Come on Home"; they were the only tracks produced by Bobby Colomby on the album.

-The players on this album consisted of Page (lead and background vocals, grand piano on the final track), George (backing vocals, Fender Rhodes, synthesizer: Yamaha CS-80 - Oberheim - ARP 2600, Mini-Moog, clavinet, electric power oboe, grand piano), John Lang (co-writer), Charles Johnson (guitar), Neil Stubenhaus (bass), Ralph Humphrey (drums), Steve Khan (electric guitar), Jeff Porcaro (drums), Steve Lukather (electric guitar), Paulinho DaCosta (percussion), Vince Colaiuta (drums), Tom Scott (sax), Jay Graydon (guitars, synthesizer programming, producer), Mike Baird (drums) and Al Jarreau (vocal flute).
+The resulting album eponymous like their first album was released in March 1981.
+Two singles were released from the album, "You Need a Hero" and "Come on Home;" they were the only tracks produced by Bobby Colomby on the album.
+The players on this album consisted of Page (lead and background vocals, piano), George (backing vocals, keyboards, synthesizers, piano), Steve Khan and Charles Johnson (guitar), Neil Stubenhaus (bass), Ralph Humphrey, Jeff Porcaro, Vinnie Colaiuta, and Mike Baird (drums), Paulinho DaCosta (percussion), Tom Scott (saxophone), Jay Graydon (guitars, synthesizer programming, producer), and Al Jarreau (vocal flute).
 Despite this lineup of notable musicians, the album failed to chart.